Health Services

 The school nurse is available for first aid and health emergencies and acts as a liaison between the home, the school, and the family physician when necessary.
 The nurse also maintains students’ health records and supervises general health screening, including vision, hearing, and scoliosis.

-New York State requires that each child receive a physical examination upon entry, yearly if receiving special education services and in second, fourth, seventh and tenth grades.
+New York State Education Department requires a physical examination for new entrants and students in Grades Pre-K or K, 1, 3, 5, 7, 9 & 11; annually for interscholastic sports; and working papers as needed; or as required if receiving special education services.
 The Board of Education requests that this examination be made by the family physician whenever possible, but if a medical report has not been returned to the school nurse by October 15, the examination will be conducted in school by the school physician.

 Immunizations